Waning moon meets Zubenelgenubi morning of December 2

-Category: Space Hits: 0If you’re up and around on the morning of December 2, 2021, watch for the waning crescent moon very near the star Zubenelgenubi, the constellation Libra’s alpha star.
+Category: Space Hits: 9If you’re up and around on the morning of December 2, 2021, watch for the waning crescent moon very near the star Zubenelgenubi, the constellation Libra’s alpha star.
 Very pretty early morning scene!

 Throughout the month, the moon passes near planets and stars, creating interesting scenes in the sky.